Energy

 These sources account for most of the University’s greenhouse gas (GHG) emissions.

-The University’s Energy Management Policy [PDF] commits us to continuously reduce overall energy demand, and where energy is required, to give preference to local, renewable energy sources; reduce total expenditures for energy resources and fuels; and as much as practicable, minimizing waste, GHG emissions, and the negative environmental and social impacts arising from the University’s use of energy resources.
+The University’s Energy Management Guidelines [PDF] commits us to continuously reduce overall energy demand, and where energy is required, to give preference to local, renewable energy sources; reduce total expenditures for energy resources and fuels; and as much as practicable, minimizing waste, GHG emissions, and the negative environmental and social impacts arising from the University’s use of energy resources.

 Since 2005, the University has: